Processmodifyer/0.34/README.md

-minecraft classic 🎃0.33🎃 HALLOWEN 🎃🎃🎃🎃🎃!!!
+Minecraft Classic 0.33 Halloween ended

-if Issues are in game am going to code to fix it.
+If issues are in the game I am going to code to fix it.

-speak with me when game have Issues
+Speak with me when our game has issues.

-private testing is for test things without play see wiki to versions
+Private testing is for testing things without playing see wiki to game versions

 Post Issues or Pull Requests

 WARNING: THIS GAME IS IN ALPHA PHASE, Expect bugs and glitches and crashes.

-Newer Vesions of game can add new features, game inprovement, new mobs, new blocks and items, new gui, and way to fix bugs is possible!
+Newer versions of the game can add new features, game improvement, new mobs, new blocks and items, new gui, and way to fix bugs is possible!

-pre-alpha before 2019, Passed
+Pre-alpha before 2019, Passed

-alpha before Q4 2019
+Alpha before Q4 2019

-beta before Q3 2020
+Beta before Q3 2020

 Full Release before Q3 2021

 to fix crash: copy native/windows to C:\Users\User\AppData\Roaming\ .mcraft\client to work

-Development of hallowen is started in 25 october and ended in 10 november
+Development of Halloween was started on 25 October and ended on 10 November.